Offshore Company Jurisdiction Comparison Chart / List

 Netherlands – Strong economy.
 Form a company here is you need to do business here.

 Nevis – Best offshore company haven for asset protection (LLCs), ease and speed of formation and price.
 Low crime, safe (unlike their St. Kitts neighbor) and reputable.
 Laws regularly improve to keep up with modern demands.
-Advanced asset protection from lawsuit statutes in both their trust and LLC statues.
+Advanced asset protection from lawsuit statutes in both their trust and LLC statutes.

 New Zealand – Good economy and reputable, stable government.
 Has taken Cook Islands under its wings for many years which, for asset protection and privacy, is a better choice than New Zealand.
 If you want to operate a business here however, forming a company here is a good choice.